Croatia in the Eurovision Song Contest 2020

-Croatia originally planned to participate in the Eurovision Song Contest 2020 with the song "Divlji vjetre" written by Ante Pecotić.
+Croatia was set to be represented at the Eurovision Song Contest 2020 with the song "Divlji vjetre" written by Ante Pecotić.
 The song was performed by Damir Kedžo.
 The Croatian broadcaster Croatian Radiotelevision (HRT) organised the national final Dora 2020 to select the Croatian entry for the 2020 contest in Rotterdam, Netherlands.
 Fourteen entries competed in the national final on 29 February 2020 and "Divlji vjetre" performed by Damir Kedžo was selected as the winner following the combination of votes from five regional juries and a public televote.

 Croatia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 12 May 2020.
 However, the contest was cancelled due to the COVID-19 pandemic.